 As I was prepping the night before, Slate Magazine published "Requiem: classical music is dead" - a "badly written article," according to Anne Midgette, music critic for the Washington Post (which owns Slate).
 The Slate article, in Midgette's summary, “opened with some sensationalist statements written in a kind of faux-cool journalese” and continued with “a whole bunch of facts and anecdotes strung together without any attempt to link them or bring them to an actual conclusion.”
 Overall, she said, it “wasn’t really worth notice.”

 So why am I even bringing this up as MY first blog post on iowapublicradio.org?
-Not to say yet more about the topic itself, but to assert that Slate committed three faux-pas that I, as your blogger, will try to avoid:
+Not to say more about the topic itself, but to assert that Slate committed three faux-pas that I, as your blogger, will try to avoid:

 2) The policy known as “If it bleeds it leads.”
-Mass media makes us feel that the world has become far more violent than it actually is, because acts of aggression are headline news, while people working things out or taking a deep breath and walking away can seem boring - yet their doing so more often than before may be the real story.
+Mass media makes us feel that the world has become far more violent than it actually is, because acts of aggression are headline news, while people taking a deep breath and walking away can seem boring - yet their doing so more often than before may be the real story.
 Similarly, in classical music, "institutions in crisis" make great copy, but the more interesting story seems to me to be the green shoots that are popping up and blooming in surprising ways.

 3) The addiction to contrarianism that Slate has been mocked for (“Soccer: It’s time to let players use their hands” and “You’ve Got Fail: Why Electronic Mail Isn’t Here to Stay”—not actual Slate articles, but take-offs of Slate-style headlines from a satirical collection hashtagged #slatepitches. ) So while I'll try to avoid triteness, cheerleading and corporate-promotion, I’ll also try not to err in the opposite direction.
 Blogs are about quick takes, but I’ll try to think at least twice before I hit “publish.”